CompuCell3D/CompuCell3D/CompuCellJupyterInterfaceDevelopment/README.md

 # CompuCell3D Jupyter Widget

-An interactive Jupyter widget for configuring CompuCell3D simulations speficiation through a visual interface.
+An interactive Jupyter widget for configuring CompuCell3D simulations specification through a visual interface.

 ## Overview
 This project provides a comprehensive Jupyter Notebook interface for setting up CompuCell3D simulations.
 It features: